trentlarson/lives-of-gifts/src/markdown/reasons/overview.md

-* Grasp the full power of that proposition: we can evolve to a point where everything we need is freely given, and almost everyone can find ways to fulfill their life's desires based on that organizing principle (the only exeptions to that rule being people who want authority over other people or who want absolute, individual command over massive physical resources).
+* Grasp the full power of that proposition: we can evolve to a point where everything we need is freely given, and almost everyone can find ways to fulfill their life's desires based on these principles (the only exeptions to that rule being people whose life's desires are authority over other people or absolute unreasonable command over resources).

 * Let's evolve.